 Y-U Study for Physical Activity & Wellbeing

 Participants will attend online screening visits, and if eligible, be randomly assigned (like the flip of a coin) to one of two online group programs, 9 weeks in length.

 - Mindful Movement: This group program focuses on teaching techniques to help adults manage their thoughts and emotions and overcome barriers associated with exercise.
 You will also learn how mindfulness can help your overall health and wellbeing.

 - Keys to Health & Wellbeing: This group program covers information about things you can do to enhance your own health and wellbeing.
 You will be introduced to different health-related topics important for people 50 years of age and older.

 Eligible participants receive compensation for their time and travel if enrolled into the study.

 This study is a collaboration between the YMCA Minnesota and the University of Minnesota.
 It is funded by the National Institutes of Health (R33AT009110).
-The lead investigators of this study are Dr. Roni Evans and Ms. Cassie Rood.
+The lead investigator of this study is Dr. Roni Evans.